apostrophecms/apostrophe-documentation/docs/reference/modules/apostrophe-pages/README.md

 recommend enabling the feature on a permanent basis but it can be useful during the early stages of site population.

+### `infoProjection`

+A MongoDB-style projection object indicating which properties of a page will be returned by the `info` web API used to refresh information about a page after an editing operation in the reorganize view.
+This was added for security reasons.
+You probably will not need to expand this unless you are overriding the reorganize view code heavily.

 ## Methods
 ### pushAssets() *[browser]*

 ### getCreateSingletonOptions(*req*) *[browser]*

+### createRoutes() *[routes]*

 ### find(*req*, *criteria*, *projection*) *[api]*
 Obtain a cursor for finding pages.
 Adds filters useful for